Super Bowl was the most-watched program ever in the US, averaging 123.4 million viewers

 The CBS broadcast averaged 120 million.
 The network's previous mark for its most-watched Super Bowl was 112.34 million for the 2016 game between the Denver Broncos and Carolina Panthers.

 Some of the increase can be attributed to a change in the way viewers are counted.
-Nielsen began including out-of-home viewers in its ratings in 2020, but only from 65% of the country.
-That measurement is expected to expand to include all 50 states later this year.
+Nielsen began including out-of-home viewers in its ratings in 2020, but only from limited markets.
+That measurement expanded to all 50 states beginning this year.

 Sunday's game was only the second of the 58 Super Bowls to go to overtime.
 The previous one was in 2017, when New England rallied from a 28-3 deficit and beat Atlanta 34-28.